 There are certain features that are less common in budget laptops, and Thunderbolt 3 is one of them.
 Plenty of budget laptops offer USB-C support, but only some provide Intel’s Thunderbolt 3 spec, such as the Dell Inspiron 13 7000.

 Some do, some don’t.
 The models that prioritize portability tend to offer a little more, and you’ll want to skip a dedicated graphics chip if you want the most battery life.

 However, you can find plenty of budget systems that offer a full workday and beyond on a single charge.
 In some cases, an option like the Asus ZenBook 13 UX333 offers better battery life than many laptops that cost a few hundred dollars more.
 Many Chromebooks also offer impressive battery life thanks to how lightweight the software is.

 Definitely, but as with battery life or specific ports, you’ll need to pick and choose the right laptop.
 A good display will need to be a key component of the laptop, as color accuracy and contrast can be some areas where savings can be made on certain systems.

-The best-looking screen of our budget recommendations comes with the Lenovo Yoga C640, which is yet another reason why it’s our pick for the best video editing laptop.
+The best-looking screen of our budget recommendations comes with the HP Envy x360 13, which is yet another reason why it’s our pick for the best video editing laptop.

 AMD’s release of the Ryzen 4000 line of CPUs has shaken up the budget laptop space.
 In short, the fastest machines we’ve tested that aren’t based on Intel’s 45-watt powerhouse CPUs have been running AMD, and that’s a major advance.
 Intel is still a far more dominant force in the laptop space with a wider range of options available, but as far as the CPUs that go into budget — and even premium thin and light — laptops, Ryzen 4000 rules the performance roost.